-STAFI F NAME: EVAL UATOR: You hav above. process. re been selected to provide input relative to the performance evaluation of the staff member noted.
-Your responses to the five questions below will provide added insight to the overall evaluation.
-All responses are confidential and will be summarized for the staff person as part of their ance review.
-Use the back side if more space is needed.
-Your assistance in this process is greatly ted.
-This form will stay with the personnel review committee.
+STAF FF NAME: EVAl LUATOR: above.
+All resp Use the ve been selected to provide input relative to the performance evaluation of the staff member noted Your responses to the five questions below will provide added insight to the overall evaluation process. consess are confidential and will be summarized for the staff person as part of their performance review. back side if more space is needed.
+Your assistance in this process is greatly appreciated.
+This form y with the personnel review committee.
 When completed, please return to 1.
-1 In what capacity have you worked with the staff person being evaluated?
-2. v What do you see as this employee's strengths?
-3. V Where do you see opportunities for growth for this employee?
-4. v What are the ways you see God at work through this employee's life and work 5. v What are some of the things you appreciate most about this employee?
-6. (Other comments would you make that might be helpful:
+In what capacity have you worked with the staff person being evaluated?
+2. What do you see as this employee's strengths?
+3. Where do you see opportunities for growth for this employee?
+4. What are the ways you see God at work through this employee's life and work 5.
+What are some of the things you appreciate most about this employee?
+6. Other comments would you make that might be helpful: